WalterMaroney/Cosmos.Cms/Documentation/Installation/AzureClickInstall.md

   * Cosmos Editor Website ([container from Docker Hub](https://hub.docker.com/repository/docker/toiyabe/cosmoseditor))
   * Cosmos Publisher Website ([container from Docker Hub](https://hub.docker.com/repository/docker/toiyabe/cosmospublisher))

+PLEASE NOTE: The Docker containers may take 5 minutes to install and run upon first use.
+This is normal.

 ## Required Post Installation Steps

+These steps take about 5 minutes to complete:

 * Click the "Outputs" tab on left of the install page after the template finishes.
 * Copy the list of IP addresses and [add them your SendGrid account](https://docs.sendgrid.com/ui/account-and-settings/ip-access-management).